header logo

 Paris Saint-Germain (2001-2003)

-PSG were the first European club to take a chance on the rising Brazilian midfielder.
-Ronaldinho signed a five-year contract with the French club, who paid €5 million for his services.
-Although he put up great numbers in his first year in France, scoring 13 goals and providing 7 assists in 40 appearances, then PSG coach Luis Fernandez complained about Ronaldinho's lack of commitment.
+PSG was the first European club to take a chance on the rising Brazilian midfielder.
+Ronaldinho signed a five-year contract with the French club, which paid €5 million for his services.
+Although he put up great numbers in his first year in France, scoring 13 goals and providing 7 assists in 40 appearances, PSG's then-coach Luis Fernandez complained about Ronaldinho's lack of commitment.

 Despite this, Dinho was handed the number 10 shirt the following season.
 His results were similar to the previous year, only this time he helped Paris reach the Coupe de France final.
-However, his performances were not enough to win the trophy and the team failed to qualify for a European tournament, which is why he wanted to leave.
+However, his performances were not enough to win the trophy, and the team failed to qualify for a European tournament.
+As a result, he decided to leave.

 FC Barcelona (2003-2008)

 FC Barcelona outbid Manchester United to sign Ronaldinho for €32.25 million.
-Signing a five-year deal with the Spanish giants turned out to be the best decision of Ronaldinho's career.
-After winning his first La Liga title and FIFA World Player of the Year in his second season, it was the 2005-06 season that put Ronaldinho in his prime.
+Ronaldinho signed a five-year deal with the Spanish giants, which turned out to be the best decision of his career.
+After winning his first La Liga title and FIFA World Player of the Year in his second season, Ronaldinho reached his prime in the 2005-06 season.

 AC Milan (2008-2011)

-The Brazilian icon followed up with a move to Italian powerhouse AC Milan, but it was not as successful as his spell with Barca.
-After a rather dismal first season with the Rossoneri, Dinho returned to his best form in 2009-10, becoming the top assist provider in Serie A. He departed from the club halfway through the next season, during which Milan claimed the title.
+The Brazilian icon moved to Italian powerhouse AC Milan, but his time there was not as successful as his spell with Barça.
+After a rather dismal first season with the Rossoneri, Dinho returned to his best form in 2009-10, becoming the top assist provider in Serie A. He departed the club halfway through the next season, during which Milan claimed the title.

 Return to Brazil: Fla mengo (2011-2012)

-At the age of 31, Ronaldinho's time in Europe was over.
-With the 2014 World Cup approaching, Dinho returned to Brazil with the aim of gaining enough playing time to become a part of the national team.
+At the age of 31, Ronaldinho's time in Europe came to an end.
+With the 2014 World Cup approaching, Dinho returned to Brazil with the aim of gaining enough playing time to become part of the national team.

-Rather than rejoin his former club Gremio, Ronaldinho signed for Flamengo.
-Although he made a great start there, winning the Campeonato Carioca in his first year at the club, he was let go due to four months' debt.
+Rather than rejoining his former club Gremio, Ronaldinho signed for Flamengo.
+Although he made a great start, winning the Campeonato Carioca in his first year at the club, he was let go due to four months of unpaid wages.

 Atlético Mineiro (2013–14)

-Ronaldinho's next destination was Atlético Mineiro, where he joined on a six-month contract.
-With the number 10 shirt already in his possession, he chose the number 49 shirt in honour of his mother's birth year.
-After an impressive 2012 Brasileirao campaign that saw him win the Club Player of the Year award, he led the club to their first Copa Libertadores title in 2013.
+His next destination was Atlético Mineiro, where he signed on a six-month contract.
+With the number 10 already taken, he chose 49 in honor of his mother's birth year.
+After an impressive 2012 Brasileirao campaign that saw him win the club's Player of the Year award, he led the team to their first Copa Libertadores title in 2013.

-Mineiro were then beaten by Raja Casablanca in the semi-finals of the 2013 FIFA Club World Cup, but Ronaldinho was given a contract extension.
-However, it did not last long, as he left in July 2014 after winning the Recopa Sudamericana.
+Mineiro was then beaten by Raja Casablanca in the semi-finals of the 2013 FIFA Club World Cup, but Ronaldinho was given a contract extension.
+However, his stay was short-lived, as he left in July 2014 after winning the Recopa Sudamericana.

 Querétaro (2014-2015)

-At the age of 34, he made a shock move to Liga MX side Querétaro.
-Ronaldinho felt the love of the Mexican people, which made him enjoy his time in the country.
-In addition to receiving affection off the field, he also led his team to the 2015 playoff final.
+At 34, he made a shocking move to Liga MX side Querétaro.
+Ronaldinho felt the love of the Mexican people, which made his time in the country enjoyable.
+In addition to being admired off the field, he also led his team to the 2015 playoff final.

 Fluminense (2015)

 Ronaldinho returned to his homeland in July 2015 to play for Fluminense.
-However, just two months later, his contract was mutually terminated.
-Sporting director Mario Bittencourt said Dinho himself admitted that he felt he could not play the way he wanted.
+However, just two months later, his contract was terminated by mutual agreement.
+Sporting director Mario Bittencourt stated that Dinho admitted himself that he could not play the way he wanted.

 Brazil National Team Career